 2 You must also compile with the same version of Python 3 that is used by your Blender install.
 Blender 2.79b official uses Python 3.5.
-Everything after that (including Blender 2.8) uses Python 3.7.
+Current 2.79 branches and Blender 2.8 uses Python 3.7.

 Using Development Versions of appleseed While appleseed is packaged with all official releases, external versions of it may be used with blenderseed.
 To do so, set the following environment variables before launching Blender (Windows only):